tong-woo/WDPS2021_Web_Entity_linker_Group17/README.md

 For the text extraction part, the main task is to extract the text from the html documents that we obtained from the warc parser stage.
 In this part, what we mainly do is to filter the HTML tags and leave the text of the html.

-To remove the label of the html and leave the text we want, we use three libraries to extract the text,including BeautifulSoup4, PyQuery and HtmlParser.
-By comparing and testing the time of extracting text of the html, which Selectolax > Pyquery > BeautifulSoup, as the stability of pyquery is much lower than the other two, which may result in a decoding error.
-We finally decided to take Selectolax and BeautifulSoup due to its high speed and efficiency.
+To remove the label of the html and leave the text we want, we use BeautifulSoup4 to parse the HTML tree and extract the text content without the HTML tags.
 Before transmitting the string result to the Entity Recognition Phase, we cleaned the text by removing URLs, Hashtags and special characters (e.g. tabs) from the raw text using regular expressions.

 ### 2.3.
 Entity Recognition